 Strengthen and Tone Muscles

-As the years progressed, I noticed subtle increases of strength.
-My muscle tone started to becoming more obvious.
+As the years progressed, I noticed subtle increases in strength.
+My muscle tone started to become more obvious.
 Rock climbing activates muscles that I do not use on a normal basis.
 It stimulates my core from all the dynamic and body momentum moves.
-It arouses my biceps, triceps, back and shoulders to pull me up to the next hold.
+It arouses my biceps, triceps, back, and shoulders to pull me up to the next hold.
 It triggers my stabilizer muscles in supporting the large muscles into action.

 Rock climbing engages all the major muscle groups such as the abs, obliques, delts, traps, biceps, lats, quads, calves, and even the forearm muscles with a strong grip.
 I notice that most strong climbers have unusually huge forearms.
 It reminds me of Popeye.

-In most sports, there are the physical and mental aspects.
+In most sports, there are physical and mental aspects.
 Rock climbing is not any different.
-Building the physical strength is sometimes easier than the building the mental strength.
+Building physical strength is sometimes easier than building mental strength.
 For most adults, the biggest factor of climbing is overcoming the fear of height or the fear of falling.

 It is easy to psych yourself when you are up high.
 I know because I was there.
 The more I thought about falling the scarier it became.
 The mind was there to protect me from doing something stupid like jumping off a building without support.
 However, this time I was tied to a rope with a belayer catching my fall but somehow it was still hard to let go and fall.

 The key is not to think or not allow the mind to have a chance to think.
 After many practices and hours, I finally let go.
 The mind is an amazing thing.
 If my mind thinks the route is too hard, then I will of course keep on falling.
 If my mind thinks that it is easy, then I would have no problem.